netscaler/cloud-native-getting-started/azure/unified-ingress/README.md

 	![vpx-arm-1](images/vpx-arm-1.png)
 	![vpx-arm-2](images/vpx-arm-2.png)

 	* Resource group: You can create new resource group of your choice.
-I have created new resource group 'CN-marketplace-cpx-deployment 'before hand that used here.
+I have created new resource group ''CN-marketplace-cpx-deployment'' before hand that used here.
 	* Provide Admin username and Admin password used for VPX login.
 	* Create a new vnet with details of Subnet.
 Please ensure that VPX and AKS subnet is not overlapping otherwise vnet peering will not work.
 Hence VPX is getting deployed in 172.11.0.0/24 subnet.